mein-lee/jekflix-template/_posts/2021-05-29-cs-projects.md

 We also added creative mechanisms such as game menu, animations, respawning, a "game over" state, etc.

 Personally, the most challenging part of this project was not applying data structures or creating algorithms.
 Unlike other projects where I could code however and whenever I wanted, this project required great teamwork and communication skills among project partners.
 When faced with varying ideas and perspective inputs, it took a while to achieve cohesion, but the outcome was *so* worth it.
-Major shoutout to my project buddy Thanh -- we created our own world! :)
+Major shoutout to my project buddy Thanh<a>https://www.linkedin.com/in/thanh--tran/</a> -- we created our own world! :)

-This project definitely piqued my interest in software engineering.
+This project piqued my interest in software engineering.

 # References & Repositories